Theta Cygni

 Theta Cygni (θ Cygni, θ Cyg) is a star in the northern constellation of Cygnus.
-It has an apparent visual magnitude of 4.5, so it can be seen from the northern hemisphere with the naked eye in sufficiently dark skies.
+It has an apparent visual magnitude of 4.5, so it can be seen with the naked eye in sufficiently dark skies.
 Based upon parallax measurements, it is at a distance of about 59.8 ly from the Earth.
 It is suspected of hosting an extrasolar planet.

 Properties

 The spectrum of the primary star matches a stellar classification of F3 V. The luminosity class 'V' is associated with a category of stars called main sequence, which, like the Sun, are generating energy through the nuclear fusion of hydrogen at their cores.
 The outer envelope of this star is radiating 4.2 times the luminosity of the Sun at an effective temperature of about 6,381 K, which gives it the yellow-white hue typical of F-type stars.
 Theta Cygni is larger than the Sun, with about 38% more mass and a 58% greater radius.
 The estimated age of this star is probably in the range of 0.6–1.9 billion years.